AlexProsek/panda/README.md

 # PaNDA - Pascal N-Dimensional Arrays

+> **Status:** Experimental
+>
+> PaNDA is currently under active development.
+Some features are incomplete or may change in future versions.
+> While the core functionality is usable, the library should still be considered experimental.

 `PaNDA` is a small library that provides classes for working with N-dimensional arrays in Pascal (Delphi).
 It introduces an `INDArray` interface that supports slicing syntax similar to Python and Mathematica.
 Some basic examples are shown below: